bryanwoods/autolink-js/README.md

 ## autolink-js

-autolink-js is a small, simple, and tested JavaScript tool that takes a string of text, finds URLs within it, and hyperlinks them.
+autolink-js is a small (about half a kilobyte), simple, and tested JavaScript tool that takes a string of text, finds URLs within it, and hyperlinks them.

 ### Why bother releasing such a tiny little method?